Decodo/n8n-nodes-decodo/README.md

 scrape wikipedia and tell me who won nba in 2025
 ```

+## Development & Releases

+### Automated Releases

+This project uses automated releases via GitHub Actions and semantic-release.
+When code is merged into the `master` branch, the following happens automatically:

+1. **Semantic Analysis**: Commit messages are analyzed to determine the type of release (patch, minor, major)
+2. **Version Bump**: The version in `package.json` is automatically updated
+3. **NPM Publish**: The package is built and published to npm as `@decodo/n8n-nodes-decodo`
+4. **GitHub Release**: A GitHub release is created with automatically generated release notes
+5. **Git Tag**: A git tag is created for the new version

+### Required Secrets

+For automated releases to work, the following GitHub repository secrets must be configured:

+- `NPM_TOKEN`: An npm access token with publish permissions for the `@decodo` organization
+- `GITHUB_TOKEN`: Automatically provided by GitHub Actions (no setup required)

+### Commit Message Format

+To trigger releases, use conventional commit messages:

+- `feat: new feature` → Minor version bump
+- `fix: bug fix` → Patch version bump
+- `feat!: breaking change` or `BREAKING CHANGE:` in footer → Major version bump
+- `docs:`, `style:`, `refactor:`, `test:`, `chore:` → No release

 ## Compatibility

 Node has been developed and tested with: